chriskpeterson/vuepress2/docs/case-studies/cs1-interactive-compatibility-matrix.md

 The firmware team presented this challenge to Knowledge Manage.
 How can we present the software and firmware compatibility information in a way that's easy for customers to understand and act on?

+When I worked on HPE Synergy, it was HPE's premier product.
+The team wanted everything, including documentation, to celebrate this next generation blade server.
+In fact, documentation was considered a critical component and received more attention than it typically does.

 ## Research

 The team provided me with an Excel spreadsheet with 80 rows and 20 columns.
 This spreadsheet included firmware and software compatibility information for the HPE Synergy product.
 Initially, the team was going to just send this spreadsheet to customers.
 After reviewing the information and the team's need, we told them we could do something better.